forestgrape/coronavirus/index.md

 The newly proposed infection:
 * Dry Particulates in Air -> Lung

+where Dry Particulate is a small particulate with one or more viruses attached or possibly viruses attached to each other.

-in addition to the known aerosol pathway:
+The above infection pathway is in addition to the known aerosol pathway:
 * Aersol with Virus in Air -> Respiratory Tract

-Aerosols containing particulates and dry particulates can convert to each other:
+Aerosols containing particulates and dry particulates can convert to each other in the air:

-* Dry Particulates in Air  -> Small Aersol with Virus in Air (more likely in humid air, particulates act as condensation nuclei)
+* Dry Particulates -> Small Aersol containing a Particulate (more likely in humid air, particulates act as condensation nuclei)
-* Dry Particulates in Air  <- Small Aersol with Virus in Air (more likely in dry air)
+* Dry Particulates <- Small Aersol containing a Particulate (more likely in dry air)

-and smaller aerosol can convert to larger:
+and smaller aerosol can convert to larger (see e.g. Figure 3 (C) and (D) in [marr](#marr)):
 * Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)

 The larger tend to fall to the ground, since their movement is driven more by gravity.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]